jupyter-book/mystmd/docs/cross-references.md

 ## Directive Targets

 Targets are custom anchors that you can refer to elsewhere, for example, a figure, section, table, program, or proof.
-To be referenceable, they must have a `label`/`identifier` pair [in the AST](myst:spec#association).
+To be referenced, they must have a `label`/`identifier` pair [in the AST](myst:spec#association).
 These can be created by setting the `label` option in many directives.
 For example, to label and reference a figure, use the following syntax:

 % TODO: fix equation label redundancy here would nice to be able to simplify the onboarding (just use label, same as tex and ast)